ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Pluginlib.rst

 Tasks
 -----

-In this tutorial, you will create a two new packages, one that defines the base class, and the other that provides the plugins.
+In this tutorial, you will create two new packages, one that defines the base class, and another that provides the plugins.
 The base class will define a generic polygon class, and then our plugins will define specific shapes.

 1 Create the Base Class Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a new empty package in your ``ros2_ws/src`` folder with the following terminal command.
+Create a new empty package in your ``ros2_ws/src`` folder with the following command:

 .. code-block:: console